ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 Related Issue: RDAPI-23379

-### API Analytics PDF reports does not display chart contents
+### API Analytics PDF reports do not display chart contents

-In API Analytics, PDF reports does not display the contents of the charts.
+In API Analytics, PDF reports do not display the contents of the charts.
 This issue has arisen because of an upgrade of the `Highcharts.js` library.

 Related Issue: RDAPI-27301